ZubairMohamed/WebjetUI/README.md

 ## Smallest supported devices

 - Officially the smallest supported device is the iPhone SE iPhone SE (2nd generation) - 2020 or greater with the latest software updates.
 The screen width of this in pixels is `375px`.
-- WebjetUI should work at `300px` aswell.
+- WebjetUI should work at `300px` as-well.
 Any lower width and the experience will be severely compromised.

 ## Design Decisions and Limitations